securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 There are multiple ways in which OAuth can be implemented.
 These are known as **OAuth flows** or **grant types**.

-In this blog, we’ll cover a few common ones.
+In this blog, we'll cover a few common ones.
 The most popular ones are:

 - **Authorization Code Grant Type**
 - **Implicit Grant Type** (Note: Deprecated in OAuth 2.1)

-Now, let’s take a closer look at these OAuth flows (grant types) in more detail.
+Now, let's take a closer look at these OAuth flows (grant types) in more detail.

 ## Authorization Code Grant Type